18 Dollar Store Foods You’ll Definitely Want to Add to Your Cart

 A ready-made mix is a busy cook’s best friend.
 Dollar stores offer a treasure trove of breakfast and baking mixes that will make easy work of whipping up a stack of fluffy pancakes or creating a yummy batch of cupcakes for next week’s bake sale.
-Or enjoy the best of both worlds with Birthday Cake Pancakes.
-And, yes, cake for breakfast is a thing.
-Find out the real difference between Dollar Tree and Dollar General.
+Our experts did a taste test and found the best pancake mix around.
+Did your favorite make the list?

-A thrifty shopper never met a can of beans she or he didn’t like.
-Not only are beans one of humanity’s staple foods, but they also work in a variety of recipes and pack a lot of protein, so they’re popular with carnivores and non-meat eaters alike.
+A thrifty shopper never met a can of beans they didn’t like.
+Not only are beans one of humanity’s staple foods, but they also work in a variety of recipes and pack a lot of protein and fiber, so they’re popular with carnivores and non-meat eaters alike.
 Try them in soups, chilis, casseroles, enchiladas, or tacos.
 Here are 15 delicious meals that start with a can of baked beans.

 Ramen noodles get a bad rap for being cheap dorm room fodder.
-But with a little creativity, a few extra ingredients and a clever recipe at your fingertips, it’s easy to revamp the drab instant packaged dinner into a delish meal everyone will love.
-Here are the things to avoid buying at the dollar store.
+But with a little creativity, a few extra ingredients, and a clever recipe at your fingertips, it’s easy to revamp the drab instant packaged dinner into a delish meal everyone will love.
+Check out these amazing ramen recipes for inspiration.

-Chicken broth is a base for your favorite soups and stews as well as a staple ingredient in casseroles, rice dishes, and other recipes.
+Chicken broth or stock is a base for your favorite soups and stews as well as a staple ingredient in casseroles, rice dishes, and other recipes.
 But simmering the homemade liquid gold on the stovetop for the hours it requires is not always a busy cook’s reality.
 Rely on store-bought broth as a handy standby when time is tight.
-Did you know you can make your own chicken broth?
-Here’s how.
+Do you know the difference between stock and broth?

 Frozen fruits and veggies

 Frozen fruits and vegetables are not only budget-friendly, they’re healthy, too.
-The produce is frequently picked when ripe and then flash frozen to preserve nutrients.
+The produce is frequently picked when ripe and then flash-frozen to preserve nutrients.
 In addition, many varieties are salt- and sugar-free, making them ideal alternatives to their canned counterparts.
 These are the frozen fruits and veggies you should always have on hand.

 Pasta, rice, and dried goods

-Pasta, rice, grains, quick-cooking oats: These are the energy-sustaining foods that humans have consumed for centuries to stay full and fueled.
-And let’s face it, dishes like lasagna, spaghetti and meatballs, rice casseroles, and steamy oatmeal are crazy delicious.
+Pasta, rice, grains: These are the energy-sustaining foods that humans have consumed for centuries to stay full and fueled.
+And let’s face it, dishes like lasagna, spaghetti and meatballs, and rice casseroles are crazy delicious.
 So why not stock up on these staples at crazy-low prices?
-And don’t pass by the packaged dinners.
-It’s easy to turn a ho-hum box of mac and cheese into a new comfort food fave with an easy recipe like this one.
 Find out the things that aren’t a deal at the dollar store.

 Coffee and tea

 We all love our morning fix, but if a $5 cup of gourmet joe doesn’t jibe with a frugal lifestyle, check out the dollar store’s selection of morning pick-me-ups.
-Most stores offer packages of single-serve coffee capsules in addition to instant coffee and a variety of tea, creamers, sweeteners, and syrups.
-And don’t pass up instant coffee even if it’s not your thing; it adds amazing flavor to baked goods and desserts, including this dreamy indulgence.
+Most stores offer packages of single-serve coffee capsules in addition to instant coffee and a variety of teas.
+And don’t pass up instant coffee even if it’s not your thing; it adds amazing flavor to baked goods and desserts.

-Condiments and spices are the secret to transforming a plain-Jane dish into something extraordinary.
-From simple spices to ketchup, barbecue sauce, gravy, mustard, pickles and relish, it’s never been easier to add flavor…or stock up your pantry with the basics.
-Want to amp up the flavor and texture in a weeknight classic?
-Give this glazed meatloaf a try.
-Do you know the easy way to get ketchup out of the bottle?
-Discover more crazy facts about America’s favorite condiment.
+Condiments can transform a plain-Jane dish into something extraordinary.
+From ketchup to barbecue sauce, gravy, mustard, pickles, and relish, it’s never been easier to add flavor…or stock up your pantry with the basics.
+Do you know the difference between regular and fancy ketchup?